-All A-State students pay a four-dollar per credit hour infrastructure fee which goes to fund equipment used by and/or for students.
+All A-State students pay an infrastructure fee which goes to fund equipment used by and/or for students.
 A list of Department of Music requests is compiled and prioritized by the Music Infrastructure Student Advisory Committee, which includes at least two music majors, and five faculty advisors.
 The list is submitted to the Dean of the College of Liberal Arts and Communication who meets with the student representatives from each department.
 This college committee of student representatives prioritizes the list as a group, which is passed on to the university level.
 Typical music infrastructure requests include instrument and technology purchase or replacement.